 Slack hopes that teams in highly regulated sectors such as financial services, government, and healthcare, will be encouraged by local data residency and increase uptake.
 Slack says that data residency also gives global teams more control as to where their data is stored.

-Customers can select a region associated with a local data centre.
-Slack will then store multiple types of data within that data centre.
+Customers can select a region associated with a local data center.
+Slack will then store multiple types of data within that data center.

 Customer data types include messages, posts, and snippets; files uploaded to Slack; a search index of customer data; app or bot-generated messages or files.